Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-There are several reasons why someone would want to check their driving record.
-They may need it for a job, for insurance purposes, to confirm their address in court, or simply because they are curious.
+There are several reasons why you would want to check your driving record.
+Maybe you need it for a job, for insurance purposes, to confirm your address in court, or simply because you’re curious.
 In Ontario, there are different kinds of driving records, and they can be obtained in several ways.
 This article will help you to understand your Ontario driving record and how you can check it.

 Ontario Driving Record vs. Driver’s Abstract